nondeterministic/oorep/README.md

 * You have the commands `docker` and `docker-compose` available on your machine.

-#### Pull the Docker images from [Dockerhub](https://hub.docker.com/u/oorep)
+#### Pull and start the Docker images from [Dockerhub](https://hub.docker.com/u/oorep)

 But first, clone OOREP's source code repository from here.
-Afterwards change into the `docker` directory of your local source code repository and execute the following two commands one after another:
+Afterwards change into the `docker` subdirectory of your then local source code repository and execute the following two commands one after another:
 ```
 $ docker-compose pull
 $ docker-compose up